oskariorg/oskari-docs/md/documentation/backend/basic-install.md

-# Oskari server libraries and example servlet implementation
+# Oskari server libraries and servlet implementation

 ## A. Overview